 February 29, 3 – 6pm

 Still Point invites you to a community event and reception featuring new, small works by local and well-known artists, all priced under $500.
 Purchase and take home the art you love on the spot.
-While you’re here, join in on a community conversation exploring patronage led by Renew the Arts with special guests and artists.
+While you’re here, join in on a community conversation exploring patronage with special guests and artists.

 Still Point is a formal, non-profit gallery: one hundred percent of the sale of any work of art always goes directly to the artist.